MishaLaskin/rad/README.md

 * '--lstm_num_layers' - The number of layers in the LSTM was set as 1.
 * '--lstm_dropout' - The dropout rate for the LSTM, which was irrelevant since the number of layers was 1.
 * '--lstm_lookback' - This is the number of episodes that the LSTM looks back when training.
 The LSTM only looks back to a maximum of 5 episodes.

+As stated above, the script as is can be run to reproduce the project.
+Once the LSTM is trained to 1,500 steps you can proceed to the next section.

+## Evaluating the LSTM against Adversarial Observations
+Next, we evaluate the LSTM against Adversarial Observations to see how it performs in comparison to the MLP based model trained on Data Augmentations.
+You can call 'scripts/run_tests_lstm.sh' to evaluate the LSTM model.
+Almost all of the parameters repeat from the section [Instructions to Run a Trained Model against Adversarial Observations](#instructions-to-run-a-trained-model-against-adversarial-observations).